- Search The Registry

 Carter's musical specials have been many, a guest appearance on "Baryshnikov on Broadway" 1980; "Ain't Misbehavin'" 1981; and "Evening at the Pops" 1987.
 Carter's feature film appearances included "Black Boys/White Boys," Milos Forman's "Hair" 1979, "Modern Problems" and "Back Roads" both in 1981.
-In 1992, Carter’s voice was featured for the animated feature "Bebe's Kids".
+In 1992, Carter’s voice was featured in the animated feature "Bebe's Kids."
 She has also performed in Las Vegas, headlined a 1991 Los Angeles revival of "Hello, Dolly!" with an African American cast, and played the villainous Miss Hannigan in the 1996-97 revival of the stage musical "Annie".

 Her last appearance was an episode of “Touched By an Angel” in 2001.
 Nell Carter died from complications of diabetes on January 23, 2003.